Blower door building air leakage test#

 \(\dot{V}\) is the volumetric leakage airflow rate, m³·h⁻¹;

-\(\Delta p\) - pressure difference across the building envelope, Pa;
+\(\Delta p\) - induced pressure difference across the building envelope, Pa;

 \(n\) - airflow exponent (0.5 ≤ \(n\) ≤ 1);